Day 1: Balboa Park, San Diego Zoo, Downtown & The Gaslamp District

 The Manchester Grand Hyatt commands prime real estate along the San Diego Bay.
-It’s one of the nicest hotels in town for folks who like large hotels and room have excellent bay views.
+It’s one of the nicest hotels in town for folks who like large hotels and rooms have excellent bay views.
 By its sheer size and grandeur, it feels like a Vegas-style hotel and we’re not that far from Sin City.
 Rooms are as comfortable as you would expect and there’s even a rooftop bar that opens at 3 pm, offering even better views of the bay and the famous Coronado Bridge.

 On the first full day of my 3 days in San Diego visit, I headed to Cafe 222 for breakfast.
 Locals line up outside for this award-winning breakfast place- so they probably know a thing or two about the most important meal of the day.
 Dishes range from basic eggs to award-winning waffles and don’t forget those free coffee refills.
 It’s not the place for calorie counting but hey, we’re in America!

 With energy levels high, I took a cab to San Diego Zoo in Balboa Park.
 We’ll talk more about the region’s most famous urban park in a little while but for now, let’s get inside one of the most famous zoos in the world.

 Following the Panama-California Exposition of 1915, many of the animals used for the expo were left abandoned.
 Dr. Harry Wegeforth thought it’s a good idea then to establish an open-air zoo on the grounds of Balboa Park and so, the San Diego Zoo was born.
 Today, it’s one of the world’s largest and most famous zoos with over 3,000 animals on 100 acres of land.
-The concept here is to have a few cages as possible and provide animals with habitat that resembles their natural home as much as possible.
+The concept here is to have as few cages as possible and provide animals with a habitat that resembles their natural home as much as possible.
 The zoo is also part of a much larger organization that promotes animal conservation around the world.
 Though I’m a huge fan of animals but not of zoos, the San Diego Zoo is much different than others I’ve seen.
 It’s definitely among the must-see places in San Diego.